Railway Stations, Churches

 opening of new line through Ramsgate station connecting with former

 South Eastern Railway.
-The tunnel was used as an air raid shelter during
+The tunnel became part of an air raid shelter

 - Junction (TR375659).
 With the closure of Ramsgate Signal Box and